garywong-bc/nrm-survey/README.md

 </details>

-### 3 Log into the LimeSurvey app
+### Log into the LimeSurvey app

 Once the application has finished the initial install you may log in as the admin user (created in either of the two methods above).
-Use the correct Survey acronyn in the URL:
+Use the correct Survey acronym in the URL:
 `https://<survey>limesurvey.pathfinder.gov.bc.ca/index.php/admin`

 ## Example Deployment